Abhi-Balijepalli/Data-Structures/Dynamic-Array_And_Linked-list-Implementation/README.md

 Example output of these two testing programs using correct implementations of the dynamic array and linked list is provided in the `example_output/` directory.

 In order to verify that your memory freeing functions work correctly, it will be helpful to run the testing application through `valgrind`.

-## Submission

-We'll be using GitHub Classroom for this assignment, and you will submit your assignment via GitHub.
-Just make sure your completed files are committed and pushed by the assignment's deadline to the master branch of the GitHub repo that was created for you by GitHub Classroom.
-A good way to check whether your files are safely submitted is to look at the master branch of your assignment repo on the github.com website (i.e. https://github.com/osu-cs261-f19/assignment-1-YourGitHubUsername/).
-If your changes show up there, you can consider your files submitted.

-## Grading criteria

-Your program **MUST** compile and run on `flip.engr.oregonstate.edu`, so make sure you have tested your work there before you make your final submission, since a program that compiles and runs in one environment may not compile and run in another.  **Assignments that do not compile on `flip` will receive a grade of 0.**  If you do not have an ENGR account, you can create one at https://teach.engr.oregonstate.edu/.

-The assignment is worth 100 total points, broken down as follows:

-  * 20 points: Signed up for Piazza

-  * 40 points: Correct dynamic array implementation
-    * 5 points: `dynarray_create()` correctly allocates and initializes a dynamic array
-    * 5 points: `dynarray_free()` correctly frees the memory allocated to a dynamic array
-    * 5 points: `dynarray_size()` returns the correct size of a dynamic array
-    * 10 points: `dynarray_insert()` correctly inserts a value into a dynamic array, resizing the array when appropriate
-    * 5 points: `dynarray_remove()` correctly removes a value from a dynamic array
-    * 5 points: `dynarray_get()` correctly returns a value from a dynamic array
-    * 5 points: `dynarray_set()` correctly updates a value in a dynamic array

-  * 40 points: Correct linked list implementation
-    * 5 points: `list_create()` correctly allocates and initializes a linked list
-    * 5 points: `list_free()` correctly frees the memory allocated to a linked list
-    * 5 points: `list_insert()` correctly inserts a value into a linked list
-    * 10 points: `list_remove()` correctly removes a value from a linked list
-    * 5 points: `list_position()` correctly returns the position of an element in a linked list
-    * 10 points: `list_reverse()` correctly reverses the order of the links in a linked list